-I belong to the United States of America, a country that has been my refugee and a place that I am continuing to land in and inhabit.
+I belong to the United States of America, a country that has been my refuge and a place that I am continuing to land in.

-I belong to the wound of the Armenian Genocide that is asking for healing.
+I belong to the wound of the Armenian Genocide that is asking for healing through me.

 I belong to the Earth that heals me, holds me, feeds me and offers me shelter in her loving arms.